 Currently SAH has more than 2,500 individual members and nearly 800 institutional members in more than 56 countries.
 For much of its history, the Society’s services revolved around four core activities:

-In addition to those core services, in recent years SAH has developed several innovative online archives designed to disseminate research about the built environment more widely.
-Those archives include:
+In addition to those core services, in recent years SAH has developed several innovative online archives designed to disseminate research about the built environment more widely, including:

-- SAH Archipedia, a media rich online encyclopedia of American architecture
+- SAH Archipedia, a multimedia online encyclopedia of American architecture

-- SAHARA, a shared online archive of images for teaching and research
+- SAHARA, a shared online archive of architecture images for teaching and research

 In addition to its print and digital communications, the Society also promotes experiential learning by organizing a wide variety of study tours, seminars and programs at its landmark headquarters Charnley-Persky House